 VaR means a measure of the maximum expected loss (under normal market conditions) at a given confidence level over a specific time period.
 The relative VaR approach is used for Funds where a reference benchmark is defined reflecting the investment strategy which the Fund is pursuing.
 The relative VaR of a Fund is expressed as a multiple of the VaR of a reference benchmark and is limited to no more than twice the VaR on the comparable benchmark.
 The reference benchmark used by the Fund is the Benchmark Index outlined in the Investment Objective.

-The method of calculating the leverage of the Fund: follows the sum of notionals of financial derivative instruments approach (in accordance with the CSSF

-Circular 11/512), which defines the leverage as the sum of the absolute value of the notional of all financial derivative instruments in the relevant portfolio.
-Based on the sum of notionals of financial derivative instruments approach, in accordance with CSSF Circular 11/512, the Fund's expected level of leverage will generally not exceed 300% of the Fund's Net Asset Value.
+Leverage The method of calculating the leverage of the Fund: follows the sum of notionals of financial derivative instruments approach (in accordance with the CSSF Circular 11/512), which defines the leverage as the sum of the absolute value of the notional of all financial derivative instruments in the relevant portfolio.
+Based on the sum of notionals of financial derivative instruments approach, in accordance with CSSF Circular 11/512, the Fund's expected level of leverage accordance with CSSF Circular 11/512, the Fund's expected level of leverage will generally not exceed 300% of the Fund's Net Asset Value.
 The level of leverage could sometimes be higher under certain circumstances including but not limited to changes in the reference market conditions and the investment strategy.
 Reference Currency USD Dealing Day Each Business Day.
 Dealing Request Deadline 14.00 hours (Central European Time) on each Dealing Day Distribution Policy Both Accumulation Shares and Distribution Shares may be issued.
 The part of the year's net income corresponding to Accumulation Shares will not be paid to Shareholders and instead will be capitalised in the relevant Fund for the benefit of the Accumulation Shares.
 The Directors will exercise their discretion to determine whether or not to declare a dividend out of any income attributable to a Class of Distribution Shares and available for distribution.
 Payments will be made in the Reference Currency of the relevant Class.

-Class Initial Offer Price Minimum Initial Subscription Minimum Holding Minimum Transaction Size Annual Management Fee Annual rate of Local Tax (Taxe d'abonnement) Un- Hedged Hedged Class C \$1 \$50,000,000 \$50,000,000 \$100,000 0.25% NAV 0.35% NAV 0.01% Class I \$1 \$1,000,000 \$1,000,000 \$100,000 0.35% NAV Up to 0.45% NAV 0.01% Class P \$1 \$1,000 \$1,000 \$1,000 1.00% NAV Up to 1.10% NAV 0.05% Class R \$1 \$1,000 \$1,000 \$1,000 0.50% NAV Up to 0.60% NAV 0.05% Class X \$1 \$10,000,000 \$10,000,000 \$10,000 Nil Up to 0.10% NAV 0.05% Class Z \$1 \$10,000,000 \$10,000,000 \$100,000 Nil Up to 0.10% NAV 0.01%
+Class Initial Offer Price Minimum Initial Subscription Minimum Holding Minimum Transaction Size Annual Man agement Fee Annual rate of Local Tax (Taxe d'abonnement) Un- Hedged Hedged Class C \$1 \$50,000,000 \$50,000,000 \$100,000 0.25% NAV Up to 0.35% NAV 0.01% Class D \$1 \$1,000 \$1,000 \$1,000 1.05% NAV Up to 1.15% NAV 0.05% Class I \$1 \$1,000,000 \$1,000,000 \$100,000 0.30% NAV Up to 0.40% NAV 0.01% Class P \$1 \$1,000 \$1,000 \$1,000 0.60% NAV Up to 0.70% NAV 0.05% Class R \$1 \$1,000 \$1,000 \$1,000 0.30% NAV Up to 0.40% NAV 0.05% Class Z \$1 \$10,000,000 \$10,000,000 \$100,000 Nil Up to 0.10% NAV 0.01%

-^{} Investors should refer to the section of the Prospectus headed "Important Information" which may refer to an alternative minimum subscription requirement for investors from a particular country.
+\ Investors should refer to the section of the Prospectus headed "Important Information" which may refer to an alternative minimum subscription requirement for investors from a particular country.
 The Directors may reduce or waive the Minimum Initial Subscription amount and the Minimum Additional Subscription amount at their sole discretion.

-^{} Prospective investors for Class X Shares and Class Z Shares will be required to enter into an agreement with the Management Company or an affiliate of the Management Company.
+\\ Prospective investors for Class Z Shares will be required to enter into an agreement with the Management Company or an affiliate of the Management Company.

-[^] Where the Share Class in question is offered in a currency other than the Reference Currency, this amount will need to be the foreign currency equivalent of the Minimum Initial Subscription or Minimum Additional Subscription (as appropriate).
+^ Where the Share Class in question is offered in a currency other than the Reference Currency, this amount will need to be the foreign currency equivalent of the Minimum Initial Subscription or Minimum Additional Subscription (as appropriate).